peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Randy Bush, Francis Dupont, Bjoern Hoehrmann, Barry Leiba, Murray Kucherawy, Alexey Melnikov, S. Moonesamy, Mark Nottingham, Tom Petch, Peter Saint-Andre, and Jeni Tennison provided many helpful review comments and suggestions.

 --- back

+# Historical Note

+The media type registration process was initially defined for registering media types for use in the context of the asynchronous Internet mail environment.
+In this mail environment, there is a need to limit the number of possible media types, to increase the likelihood of interoperability when the capabilities of the remote mail system are not known.
+As media types are used in new environments in which the proliferation of media types is not a hindrance to interoperability, the original procedure proved excessively restrictive and had to be generalized.
+This was initially done in {{?RFC2048}}, but the procedure defined there was still part of the MIME document set.
+The media type specification and registration procedure is now a separate document, to make it clear that it is independent of MIME.

+It may be desirable to restrict the use of media types to specific environments or to prohibit their use in other environments.
+This specification incorporates such restrictions into media type registrations in a systematic way.
+See {{non-requirements}} for additional discussion.

 # Grandfathered Media Types {#grandfather}